microsoft/msopentech-tools-for-intellij/docs/Get Started MSOpenTechTools For Android.md

 ![](media/MSOTToolQuickAccessMenu.png)

-Before you can create a VM you must sign in to your subscription or import your Azure publish settings file.
+Before you can create a VM, you must sign in to your subscription or import your Azure publish settings file.

 To manage your subscriptions, right click the Azure root node in the navigation tree.
 For more information on importing the settings, see the <a href="#managesub">Manage Subscriptions</a> section above.